The Manager's Handbook is also available below by chapter.

 - Coordinating end of game refreshments (optional)

 While the list may appear daunting, you are encouraged to solicit the assistance of other team parents to assist.
 Splitting up the responsibilities can make the job easier and more fun.
-Commonly-delegated roles are: treasurer, tournament scheduler, website manager, social directors, team photographer, etc. When asked, most people are willing to help, but need an invitation to do so.
+Commonly-delegated roles are: tournament scheduler, social directors, team photographer, etc. When asked, most people are willing to help, but need an invitation to do so.

 Manager Responsibilities: Communication